5l1v3r1/kalieraser/README.md

 #### 2 - Install srm

-##### Secure RM is already present in the program folder, this is the URL of srm project: http://sourceforge.net/projects/srm/files/.
-The version of srm in this repository is the latest and when the new version are released the git repository will be updated.
+##### The latest version of Secure RM is present in the program folder, or you can download srm from sourceforge here: https://sourceforge.net/projects/srm/?source=typ_redirect

 ##### Extract build and install:
 ```bash